dimdimuzun/AWSCodePipeline/task1/README.md

 ## Task completion

+Step-by-step process of task completion has detailed description in prepared material on moodle LMS (AWS_CodePipeline_CodeCommit).

 In source file `index.html` should be added string like `Author: YourName YourSurname YourGroup`

 As a proof of succefully completed task should be provided URL of created static website, like follows:<br>